March 4, 2014

 The Human Centered Design Program Bears Fruit in Menominee

-Students from Northern Michigan University collaborated with Lloyd Flanders furniture makers to prototype new ergonomically sound designs.
+Students from Northern Michigan University collaborated with Lloyd Flanders furniture makers to prototype human centered design.

 A recent design collaboration between the Human Centered Design Program (HCDP) at Northern Michigan University (NMU) and the Lloyd Flanders furniture company of Menominee, Michigan demonstrated just how fruitful such collaborations could be.
 For the 2013 fall semester, nine students merged their ivory-tower pursuits with real-world experience.
 Under the design leadership of HCDP head, Peter Pless, the project was supported by a Michigan Initiative for Innovation and Entrepreneurship grant, and allowed students to work directly with industry professionals to develop furniture prototypes.